-- Cluster 0 is a big cluster with little competitors around and its price index is generally around 1.
+- Cluster 0 is a big cluster with few competitors around and its price index is generally around 1.

 - Cluster 2 is a small cluster and the number of competitors increases tremendously as the distance radius increases.
-Generally it has a lower price index against its competitors.
+Generally, it has a lower price index than its competitors.

 - Cluster 4 is a small cluster that has a higher price index against the nearest competitors.
 This is reasonable considering the number of competitors nearby is not high.
 The price index becomes much lower as the number of competitors increases from 15km onward.

 Thankfully Atoti allows us to easily create another store and join to the existing cube on the fly.
 Let’s load the clustering information back to the cube: